VET and HE Classing

 The eBECAS Classing module assists with the allocation of students into classes and the management of college timetabling.
-VET enrolments that are based on subjects studied for a period during the enrolment.
+VET and Higher Education enrolments that are based on subjects studied for a period during the enrolment.

-VET RTO Classing enables administrators to allocate students to classes with specific teachers, rooms , days and times.
+VET RTO Classing enables administrators to allocate students to classes with specific teachers, rooms, days and times.
 This enables students and teachers to see their timetable via the student and teacher portals.
-Teachers can use the teacher portal to mark attendance, and enter VET competencies using the portal via a computer tablet or smart phone.
+Teachers can use the teacher portal to mark attendance, and enter VET competencies and results.

 VET classing enables you to define subjects to be studied for any period within the enrolment, with classes assigned for days and hours in specific rooms with specific teachers.
 VET, Foundation and Higher Education Classing is based on subjects studied for a period / semester.
 Each subject is studied for a specified number of hours and weeks, and defined by the day or date and hours.